-Digitization, in its purest technical definition, is the process of converting information into a digital format that is readable by computers.
+Digitization is defined as the process of converting information into a digital format that is readable by computers.
 This format consists of numbers that are zeroes and ones.
-Digitalization is the use of digital technologies to convert information into a digital format.
-But when put to application in the real world, Digitization has the power to propel mankind to a realm that no one could have imagined a century earlier.
+It is the use of digital technologies to convert information into a digital format.
+But when put to application in the real world, Digitization has the power to transform mankind into a realm that no one could have imagined a century earlier.

 WHY ACHIEVE DIGITALIZATION NOW?